zzzaitegui/BetterSnowyFeatures/README.md

 Plants grow inside snow instead of making holes in the snow layer, the snow below plants is "fake" and just visually rendered when a plant block has 2 or more adjacent snow layers and is also in a snowy biome.

 5. Icicles (Worldgen) (Only on FULL version)
-Icicles will generated underneath the leaves of trees that generate in snowy biomes.
+Icicles will generated underneath the leaves of trees in snowy biomes.
 This works for all tree types.

 DATAPACK/MOD SUPPORT:
 This mods uses tags to know what biomes are snowy/frozen biomes.
 If you want to the add/remove the mod's features to other biomes or even modded biomes you just need to add/remove the biome name from the tag, although to remove biomes remember to use (replace": true).